bscotch/spritely/README.md

 Spritely identifies the edge pixels and creates a border around them that is the same color and mostly transparent, so that interpolation will not so dramatically impact the edges of your images.
-We call this "<dfn>Alphalining</dfn>" (like "outlining", but with a nearly-invisible line).
+This process goes by various names and may already be available in your art creation tools.
+In Spine it's called "Bleed", in other contexts you might see it as flood-filling or edge-padding.

-Note that you shouldn't be able to tell the difference *by eye* between the original image and an alphalined image.
+Note that you shouldn't be able to tell the difference *by eye* between the original image and a bled image.

-### Excessive padding
+### Crop: Remove excessive padding

 It's likely that your subimages consist of something meaningful drawn inside a transparent rectangle.
 Excessive padding around the meaningful content adds more